Retreat and Develop Your Writing

 The benefits of a retreat

-As a matter of fact, on my first untutored retreat I arrived with a simple work plan.
+As a matter of fact, on my first untutored retreat, I arrived with a simple work plan.
 Basically, I’d do more of the same without everyday distractions.
 Then I went to the kitchen for a brew and a biscuit.
 Naturally enough, a quick hello with anyone present couldn’t be avoided.
 Often, helpful and focused conversations evolved.
 Subsequently, over meals and breaks, sharing continued and deepened.
 Before long, beyond personal work, I spent time here and there with others.
 What’s more, activities (even wild swimming) and conversations balanced my solo work and made my retreat experience a productive and enjoyable adventure.

 A productive environment

 It can’t be denied that the exchange of ideas and mutual support often leads to accomplishment along with helpful insights and solutions.
-For instance, you may have a task in mind: completing a story, editing a manuscript, designing a cover, working on a script, writing a poem, etc. Without doubt, time, space and informal contact with other creatives builds awareness, generates ideas and stimulates action.
+For instance, you may have a task in mind: completing a story, editing a manuscript, designing a cover, working on a script, writing a poem, etc. Without a doubt, time, space and informal contact with other creatives builds awareness, generates ideas and stimulates action.

 Before long, being in a pleasant enabling space alongside people who want to be there and are willing to share is galvanising.
 Even better, fruitful friendships can continue long after a retreat is over.